The Ratios conjecture for real Dirichlet characters and multiple Dirichlet series: Overview of the proofs

 Let us now be more precise.
 For Theorem \ref{Theorem for fundamental discriminants}, we rewrite $R_D(X,\alpha,\beta;f)$ as an integral as where $A_D(s,w,z)$ is the triple Dirichlet series

-Since all characters are primitive, it is straightforward to get the functional equation in $w$.
-However, after exchanging summations, we obtain $L_D(s,\chi)$ instead of $L(s,\chi)$ in the heuristic, so we don't have the functional equation in $s$.
+Since all characters are even and primitive, it is straightforward to get the functional equation in $w$.
+However, after exchanging summations, we obtain $L_D(s,\chi)$ instead of $L(s,\chi)$ in the heuristic in \eqref{heuristic functional equation in s}, so we don't have the functional equation in $s$.
 This explains the weaker results for this family.
 The details are written in Section \ref{Section series for fund discr}.

-For Theorem \ref{Theorem for all characters}, we similarly obtain where In this case, we can potentially obtain both functional equations, but we have to deal with the non-primitive characters.
+For Theorem \ref{Theorem for all characters}, we similarly obtain where In this case, we can potentially obtain both functional equations, but we have to deal with the presence of non-primitive characters.
 A key tool here is the functional equation in Proposition \ref{Functional equation with Gauss sums}, which is valid for all Dirichlet characters.
 After applying it, we obtain a relation between $A$ and some different triple Dirichlet series, whose coefficients involve Gauss sums.
-This is the content of Section \ref{Section series for all characters}.
+We elaborate on this in Section \ref{Section series for all characters}.